chiefcake/ergoproxy/README.md

 ## What has been implemented? 🤔

-This project is implemented using grpc-gateway.
+This project is implemented using REST.
 The server accepts the request body, validates it, and returns the response body.
 The server only supports proxying for `POST`, `GET`, `PUT`, `PATCH` and `DELETE` methods, otherwise you will see a validation error.

 ## What about documentation? 🤔

-You can find the OpenAPI specification [here](./openapiv2/api/proxy/v1/proxy.swagger.yaml) and the Protobuf3 definition [here](./proto/api/proxy/v1/proxy.proto).
+You can find the OpenAPI specification [here](./openapiv2/swagger.yaml).

 ## How to run it? 🤔